-The Epson HX-20 had a 120 × 32-pixel LCD screen, capable of displaying 4 lines of 20 characters and ran on battery power that lasted a staggering 50 hours!
-It even featured a built-in, calculator-style roll printer.
+The Epson HX-20 had a 120 × 32-pixel LCD screen, capable of displayingfour4 lines of 20 characters and running on battery power that lasted 50 hours!
+It even featured a built-in calculator-style roll printer.
 However, it was not in the flip-form "clamshell" laptop shape we are accustomed to and instead came with a travel case.

 The first flip-form laptop